vijayanajay/stock_rule_based/docs/memory.md

 # KISS Signal CLI - Memory & Learning Log

+## Test Harness Integrity: Flaky Tests and Flawed Invocations (2025-07-24)
+- **Issue**: Multiple test failures were traced back to structural flaws in the test harness, not the application logic.
+    1.  **Flawed CLI Invocation (`test_run_command_backtest_generic_exception_verbose`):** A test invoked the Typer CLI with an incorrect argument order (global options after the command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
+    2.  **Non-Resilient Test Setup (`test_run_command_help`):** A help-text test for a subcommand failed because it was not self-contained and relied on filesystem state, causing the non-resilient part of the main CLI callback to fail on config loading.
+    3.  **Non-Deterministic Test (`test_get_summary`):** A performance test relied on the non-deterministic timing of `time.sleep()`, making it flaky and unreliable.
+- **Fix**:
+    1. Corrected the CLI test invocation to place global options before the command, aligning the test with actual user behavior.
+    2. Simplified the help test to target the main application's help text (`--help`), which is more robust and does not depend on a fully configured test environment.
+    3. Replaced the `time.sleep()`-based test with a deterministic one using `unittest.mock.patch` on `time.time()` to control the flow of time precisely.
+- **Lesson**: A project's test harness is part of its core structure and must be as robust as the application code.
+    -   CLI tests must precisely mirror valid user invocation patterns.
+    -   Tests should be self-contained and not rely on implicit filesystem state.
+    -   Tests must be deterministic.
+Avoid relying on system-dependent behaviors like `time.sleep()` for assertions; use mocking to control the environment and remove flakiness.

 ## Test Harness Integrity: Brittle Assertions and Flawed I/O Capture (2025-07-23)
 - **Issue**: Multiple test failures were traced back to structural flaws in the test harness, not the application logic.
     1.  **Brittle Assertion (`test_generate_signals_missing_parameters`):** A test was asserting on a generic error message string.
 When the application was improved to raise a more specific error, the test broke, despite the application's behavior being correct.